Azathothas/Stars/README.md

 - [nixcloud/ip2unix](https://github.com/nixcloud/ip2unix) – Turn IP sockets into Unix domain sockets
 - [oasislinux/toolchain](https://github.com/oasislinux/toolchain) – a static toolchain targeting x86_64-linux-musl
 - [oguzhaninan/Stacer](https://github.com/oguzhaninan/Stacer) – Linux System Optimizer and Monitoring - https://oguzhaninan.github.io/Stacer-Web
-- [open-obfuscator/o-mvll](https://github.com/open-obfuscator/o-mvll) – :electron: O-MVLL is a LLVM-based obfuscator for native code (Android & iOS)
+- [open-obfuscator/o-mvll](https://github.com/open-obfuscator/o-mvll) – :electron: O-MVLL is a code obfuscator based on LLVM for native code (Android & iOS)
 - [owasp-modsecurity/ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) – ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 - [probonopd/linuxdeployqt](https://github.com/probonopd/linuxdeployqt) – Makes Linux applications self-contained by copying in the libraries and plugins that the application uses, and optionally generates an AppImage.
 Can be used for Qt and other applications
 - [qbittorrent/qBittorrent](https://github.com/qbittorrent/qBittorrent) – qBittorrent BitTorrent client